SAP/openui5-docs/docs/Screen_Reader_Support_33fae34.md

 #### Labels and descriptions for input controls

-When using the `Input` control, always provide a label \(make sure it is connected with the input\).
+When using `Input` controls, always provide a label \(make sure it is connected with the input\).
 You can also use the `description` property to add additional information.
-For the input, the description is usually used for showing the unit of measurement \(for example.
+If you use `sap.m.Input`, the description is usually used for showing the unit of measurement \(for example.
 "EUR"\).

 > ### Example:
 > ```